-Government e-Marketplace (GeM), the National Public Procurement Portal, which is currently being used ONLY by various government departments/organizations/PSUs, for their online procurement of common use goods & services they require on day to day usage.
+Government e-Marketplace (GeM), the National Public Procurement Portal, which is currently being used ONLY by various government departments/organizations/PSUs, for their online procurement of common use goods & services they require on day to day usage, may soon open for private buyers.

 The GeM currently has no access to private buyers outside the government and its various entities.
 Most state governments now buy requirements such as laptops, car rental services, and medicines for anganwadis using the GeM platform.